What is Canicross?

 Do I have to run with a dog to take part?

-No, if you decide that it is too hot on any particularly day or event, you are able to run without your dog and your times will still count towards the series.
+No, if you decide that it is too hot on any particularly day or event, you are able to run without your dog and your times will still count in the results.
 Family members are more than welcome to join in and simply run a 5k or 10k race.

 How old does my dog have to be to take part?

 To compete all dogs need to be at least 12 months old, for larger breeds we recommend waiting until they are 18 months.
 Puppies are welcome to come along for socialisation but they will need to have someone to look after them for the duration of the race.
 Dogs must not be left unattended.
-Our beloved friends that are older than 10 will need a note from a vet saying that they are fit enough to take part.
+Please consider carefully if your beloved friend is older than 10 whether they are fit enough to take part.

 What if my gorgeous girl is in season?